- our blog

 5

-You can request for an SOA to check your outstanding loan amount and outstanding repayment sum.
-A licensed money lender will also send you an SOA every 6 months.
+You can request an SOA to check your outstanding loan amount and outstanding repayment sum.
+A trusted licensed money lender will automatically send you an SOA every 6 months.

 6